Eligibility and Requirements

 Students in SU's School of Engineering with questions about this program should contact Maria Marceau firstname.lastname@example.org or Dean Can Isik email@example.com.
 For visiting student inquires, please see the Counselor contact information below.

-Philippe Denier, Ph.D., is a professor of engineering at the Institut National des Sciences Appliquées and the official liaison with SU Abroad and the SU School of Engineering.
+Philippe Denier, Ph.D., is a professor of engineering at the Institut National des Sciences Appliquées and the official liaison with Syracuse Abroad and the SU School of Engineering.

 Back to Top